 Refer to the Frequently Asked Questions (FAQ) Sheet for more information.

-As of January 1, 2011, state law requires all new construction, regardless of valuation, to comply with state regulations for construction jobsite recycling.
+As of January 1, 2017, state law requires a C&D waste management plan and 65% waste diversion for all new construction, all commercial renovations and most residential additions/alterations.
 For more information visit the California Building Standards Commission website at: www.bsc.ca.gov/Home/CALGreen.aspx

-To demonstrate compliance, complete and submit a Waste Management Plan online at Green Halo Systems (www.greenhalosystems.com).
-Then, upload recycling and disposal receipts minimum every 30-days and submit the Waste Management Report before scheduling the final inspection.
+To demonstrate compliance, complete and submit a Waste Diversion Plan online by going to Green Halo Systems.
+Then, upload recycling and disposal receipts minimum every 30-days and submit the Waste Diversion Report before scheduling the final inspection.

 Your options for recycling construction and demolition materials from the jobsite are: